Our Corporate Policies

 Approved by the Board of Directors on June 16, 2011.

 Position Statement on Cannabis and Its Derivatives as a Possible Treatment for Epilepsy

 Adapted from that of the American Epilepsy Society

 There are many promising new treatments for epilepsy, and several research initiatives are currently underway.
 The Tuberous Sclerosis Alliance (TS Alliance) continues to support both government and private funders to develop and complete well-designed clinical research into all promising treatments for epilepsy.
 Every case of epilepsy is different.
 Scientific studies help the entire epilepsy community to understand how and why various treatments work and for whom they are effective.

-The TS Alliance is supportive of the clinical research initiatives evaluating the effectiveness and safety of medical cannabis as a possible treatment for resistant epilepsy.
-The TS Alliance supports review of medical cannabis’ status as a Federal DEA Schedule I controlled substance.
-The TS Alliance’s call for consideration of rescheduling is not an endorsement of the legalization of marijuana, but is a recognition that the current restrictions on the use of medical cannabis for research continue to stand in the way of scientifically rigorous research into the development of cannabinoid-based treatments.
+The TS Alliance is supportive of the clinical research initiatives evaluating the effectiveness and safety of cannabis as a possible treatment for resistant epilepsy.
+The TS Alliance supports review of cannabis’ status as a Federal DEA Schedule I (one) controlled substance.
+The TS Alliance’s call for consideration of rescheduling is not an endorsement of the legalization of marijuana but is a recognition that the current restrictions on the use of cannabis and its derivatives for research continue to stand in the way of scientifically rigorous research into the development of cannabis-based treatments.